As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 Most of the items on the checklist are self-explanatory, so I'll just run through them quickly to emphasize a few areas that could do with some comments or explanation.

-1. Before Leaving Home
+1. Before Leaving for the Mission

-- Batteries, controller, and phone are charged,
+- Batteries, controller, Remote ID module, anti-collision light, and phone or tablet are charged,

 - Any needed cables or attachments (such as an anti-collision light) are in the case,